 “Thanks,” she said brusquely.
 She let the moment pass, waiting until Alex burst into the room.
 She only knew it was Alex by his size, because the man inside the costume was completely obscured by an all-black coverall and gas mask.
 The outfit was more heavily armored than hers, with military body armor and a thick knee brace on his right leg.
 However, it was still a lot slimmer than British special forces uniform she figured it was based on.
 But no way was he going out without it being night in that thing – or heavily raining.

-“Yo, I look like the boogeyman!” he exclaimed, voice muffled and distorting him into something unrecognizable from the gentle giant she saw just a few minutes before.
+“Yo, I look like the boogeyman!” he exclaimed, voice muffled and distorted.
 “Terrifying, right?”

 She shrugged and gave a thumbs up.